-The concept of ‘sustainable development’ emerged with the release of the ‘Our Common Future’ report in 1987, which in turn drew on the Club of Rome’s ‘Limits to Growth’ report of 1972.
+The concept of ‘sustainable development’ emerged with the release of the ‘Our Common Future’ report in 1987.
+This report drew on the Club of Rome’s ‘Limits to Growth’ report of 1972.
 These texts established the fundamental insight that “sustainable development is development that meets the needs of the present without compromising the ability of future generations to meet their own needs.”
-This principle served as the pole star for the Millennium Goals of 1985 and again for the Sustainable Development Goals (SDGs) in 2015.
-The SDGs call for worldwide action among governments, business and civil society to end poverty and create a life of dignity and opportunity for all, within the carrying capacity of the planet’s natural resources.
+This principle served as the basis for the Millennium Goals of 1985.
+And which also served as material for the Sustainable Development Goals (SDGs) in 2015.
+The SDGs call for worldwide action among governments, business and civil society.
+The goals?
+To end poverty and create a life of dignity and opportunity for all.
+(Within the carrying capacity of the planet’s natural resources, of course).

-Once again business is being called upon not to perpetuate the model of unconstrained growth but to rethink development in terms of sustainability.
-The Business and Sustainable Development Commission (BSDC) emphasises the opportunity and necessity of aligning business activity with the Global Goals.
+Once again, business is being called upon not to perpetuate the model of unconstrained growth.
+Businesses are asked to rethink development in terms of sustainability.
+The Business and Sustainable Development Commission emphasises the opportunity and necessity of aligning business activity with the Global Goals.
 It estimates that achieving the SDGs will create US$12 trillion of market opportunities.
-It sounds like the ideal reconciliation of business interest and the general interest, an updated model of development that could finally resolve the capital-climate paradox… The next challenge is to create the mindset change necessary to implement it, sector by sector, company by company, one manager at a time…
+The ideal reconciliation of business interest and the general interest – and an updated model of development – could finally resolve the capital-climate paradox.
+The next challenge is creating the mindset change necessary to implement it, sector by sector, company by company, one manager at a time…